kojima-msp/MGSD_LLAP_DAU/README.md

 ## Install
 We use [uv](https://docs.astral.sh/uv/) to manage the Python environment.
-You can download the dataset and pretrained models used in our experiments from [this link]https://drive.google.com/drive/folders/1BrJmYvldVDsAms-1lzGqUOjOU1rwkQvb?usp=sharing).
+You can download the dataset and pretrained models used in our experiments from [here](https://drive.google.com/drive/folders/1BrJmYvldVDsAms-1lzGqUOjOU1rwkQvb?usp=sharing).
 After downloading, please place the `data` directory in the root of this project.

 ```bash